meredori/arc-companion/README.md

 - Install dependencies (`npm install`)
 - Run `npm run lint`, `npm run check`, and `npm test`
 - Build the static site (`npm run build`)
-- Upload the `build/` directory as a GitHub Pages artifact for preview deployments

-Artifacts generated on pull requests can be previewed using GitHub Pages environments.
-Pushes to `main` publish an artifact suitable for production deployment.

 ## Data ingestion & assets